duarch/WallSpot/README.md

 * Find Spotlight Images
 * Separate them from others images
 * Rename pictures with the date it loaded
-* Copy them to dedicated folder on Pictures `WallSpot`
+* Copy them to dedicated folder on `/Pictures/WallSpot`
 * Easily available to use as slideshow
 * Simply delete the ones you don’t like
-* Comes with an initial stock of samples to you don’t start from zero (Soon!)
+* Comes with an initial stock of samples to you don’t start from zero
 * Not disturbing or modifying any system file
 * Avoid duplicate images
 * Everything with just one click (Actually don't need even to click!)